realA10001986/Time-Circuits-Display/README.md

 Selects whether the animated intro should be played upon power-up.

-##### &#9654; 24-hour clock mode

-Selects 24-hour clock mode, ie hours go from 0 to 23, "AM" and "PM" are permanently dark.

 ##### &#9654; Power-up beep mode

 Selects the default, power-up ["beep"](#beep-on-the-second) mode.
 "Auto: xx secs" enables the beep for xx seconds after entering a destination time, after triggering a time travel, and upon (real or fake) power-on.
 Can be changed at any time by typing 000 (off), 001 (on), 002 (Auto 30secs) or 003 (Auto 60secs) followed by ENTER.